 Those struggling with insomnia are more likely to struggle with depression, and this is very true in the elderly population.
 In one study, nearly half of the elderly participants with insomnia continued to have depression for 6 months compared to less than a quarter of elderly participants without insomnia.
 Depression and insomnia have a cyclical relationship and insomnia is also linked to higher suicidal ideation.13

-The prevalence of loss as we age increases as our peer group is also aging, so we lose partners, siblings, and friends along the way.
-Depression and grief can sometimes be intertwined.
-However, given the prevalence of depression, it’s important to consider how they differ: Those in grief are still able to recall and enjoy activities, however if grief symptoms continue, over time it can develop into complex grief or depression.
+The prevalence of loss as we age increases as our peer group also ages, so we lose partners, siblings, and friends along the way.
+Grief & depression can sometimes be intertwined.
+However, given the prevalence of depression, it’s important to consider how they differ: Those in grief are still able to recall and enjoy activities; however, if grief symptoms continue, it can develop into complicated grief or depression.

-There can be similarities between dementia and depression for the elderly population, however it’s important to consider that depression and dementia are two distinct conditions.
+There can be similarities between dementia and depression for the elderly population; however, it’s important to consider that depression and dementia are distinct conditions.
 Dementia leaves individuals with short-term memory issues.
 For those with depression, memory issues are typically more related to concentration and recalling a memory.
 Dementia develops over time, while depression can be a more sudden noticeable difference.

-There are a number of risk factors that can lead to geratirc depression, including issues like:
+There are a number of risk factors that can lead to geriatric depression, including issues like isolation, low quality of life, and lack of purpose.

 - Social isolation